juancespinozazumbado/StoreChatbot/README.md

 ## Client
 A BLazor App that acts as a web client for the chat app

+# Porpuse
+ The porpusen of this project is to demonstrate technical skills in development and architecture of modern systems aplications
 # Tech stack
 - .NET 7
 - WebApi